CybersecurityThe Most Dangerous Cybersecurity Threats in 2026 and How to Protect Yourself

 | Average time to detect a breach | 194 days |

-Generative AI tools can now create personalized phishing messages in flawless language, custom-tailored to you based on your publicly available data.
+Generative AI tools can now create personalized phishing messages in flawless language, custom-tailored to you based on your publicly available data — making AI-powered attacks the most dangerous evolution in the threat landscape since ransomware.

 Deepfakes — The Most Alarming Part